Common types of fraud and their punishment in law

 The risks of internal fraud schemes can be significantly lowered by removing one or more of the elements of the fraud triangle.

-Identity fraud
+Identity theft

-• Time lost spent changing details
+• Time spent correcting inaccurate information

 Vendor fraud

-Some common types of vendor fraud include:
+Common examples of vendor fraud include:

 New call-to-action

-Romance fraud
+Payroll fraud

 Healthcare fraud impacts both individuals and businesses.
 It involves patients or medical providers who cheat the system to receive illegal payments or benefits.